Police investigating deadly shooting, reported stabbing in California area

 The shooting was reported around 2:30 p.m.

-Broadway is shut down in this area.
+Broadway was shut down in this area.
 Louisville Metro Police Department spokesperson, Dwight Mitchell, said it will be closed through at least rush hour.

-There is also a report of a stabbing in that same area.
-The stabbing reportedly happened at Dixie and St. Catherine.
+LMPD says it all started with an altercation at Dixie and Gallagher location.
+That's where the homicide victim was shot, then driven in a private vehicle and left on Broadway.

+A second victim was also involved in that altercation.
+He was stabbed, shot and taken to University Hospital.
+He is expected to survive.

 (© 2017 WHAS)